 6. Acceptance

 Accepting that infidelity and betrayal have occurred in your relationship can feel challenging, if not impossible.
 Acceptance is often difficult, because it means letting go of the pain of betrayal and learning to live with it.
-This can often be compared to the acceptance stage of grief.

 7. Work on Yourself

 Often, the aftermath of infidelity can lead people to struggle with insecurities, depression, and anxiety, which can take a toll on a person’s ability to take care of themselves.
-Taking time to practice self-care and find ways to feel more comfortable in your skin is an important part of healing.
+Taking time to practice various types of self-care and find ways to feel more comfortable in your skin is an important part of healing.
 Physical acts of self-care are often crucial to practicing emotional self-care, too, but remember to be patient, as it can take time to relearn your values and priorities after infidelity.

 8. Positive Self-Talk